CAMANETNL/Example/README.md

 --------------------------------------

 Some requirements:
-- Buy and Sell contracts will have different content.
+- Buy and Sell contract-templates will have different content.
 - As a company I should never get to see a deal.
 - As the agency, I am interested in seeing info per deal
 - As an agency I can easily keep track of (un)signed contracts